 Go Paperless and Automate What You Can

-These new portable systems also offer secure, integrated web portals where results are automatically calculated then backed up to the cloud.
-Your patients and their test results can be organized in meaningful ways and you have a digital archive of their clinical results.
+These new portable systems also offer secure, integrated web portals where results are automatically calculated and then backed up to the cloud.
+Your patients and their test results can be organized in meaningful ways, and you have a digital archive of their clinical results.
 You can even generate and export individual or summary reports for filing in other third-party systems as required.

 What Accreditation Does Your System of Choice Have?

 As mentioned earlier, not all portable audiometers are created equal.
-At a minimum, you should look for one that conforms to the current ANSI S3.6 and CSA Z107.6-16 requirements to be classified as a diagnostic audiometer.
-And because this is a medical device, you would be well-advised to seek out a system that has gone through the effort to be listed as such with the FDA, Health Canada, and EU – depending of course on where you are located and plans to use the system.
+At a minimum, you should look for one that conforms to the current ANSI S3.6 and CSA Z107.6-16 requirements to be classified as a portable diagnostic audiometer.
+And because this is a medical device, you would be well-advised to seek out a system that has gone through the effort to be listed as such with the FDA, Health Canada, and EU – depending, of course, on where you are located and plans to use the system.
 As an added precaution, consider looking for a manufacturer who meets the very strict quality management requirements of ISO 13485 for medical devices.
 These are the folks who have gone the extra mile and put strict controls in place in their work environments to ensure consistent design, development, production, installation, and delivery of a medical device that is safe for its intended use.